Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models

 There exists a variety of survey papers focusing on particular generative models such as normalizing flows \cite{kobyzev2020normalizing, Papamakarios2019NormalizingFlowsProbabilistic}, generative adversarial networks \cite{gui2020review, yi2019generative}, and energy-based models \cite{song2021how}, however, naturally these dive into the intricacies of their respective method rather than comparing with other methods; additionally, some focus on applications rather than theory.
-While there exists a recent survey on generative models as a whole \cite{oussidi2018deep}, it dives deeply into a few specific implementations rather than examining the entire field.
+While there exists a recent survey on generative models as a whole \cite{oussidi2018deep}, it is less broad, diving deeply into a few specific implementations.

-This survey provides a comprehensive overview of generative modelling trends, introducing new readers to the field by bringing methods under a single cohesive statistical framework, comparing and contrasting so as to explain the modelling decisions behind each respective technique.
+This survey provides a comprehensive overview of generative modelling trends, introducing new readers to the field, comparing and contrasting so as to explain the modelling decisions behind each respective technique.
 Additionally, advances old and new are discussed in order to bring the reader up to date with current research.
-In particular, this survey covers energy-based models (Section \ref{sec:ebm}), typically single unnormalised density models, variational autoencoders (Section \ref{sec:vae}), variational approximation of a latent-based model's posterior, generative adversarial networks (Section \ref{sec:gan}), two models set in a mini-max game, autoregressive models (Section \ref{sec:autoregressive}), model data decomposed as a product of conditional probabilities, and normalizing flows (Section \ref{sec:normalizing-flows}), exact likelihood models using invertible transformations.
+A specific focus on image models is taken reflecting the predominance in literature, however, concepts are often relevant across modalities.
+In particular, this survey covers \hyperref[sec:ebm]{energy-based models}, unnormalised density models, \hyperref[sec:vae]{variational autoencoders}, variational approximation of a latent-based model's posterior, \hyperref[sec:gan]{generative adversarial networks}, two models set in a mini-max game, \hyperref[sec:autoregressive]{autoregressive models}, model data decomposed as a product of conditional probabilities, and \hyperref[sec:normalizing-flows]{normalizing flows}, exact likelihood models using invertible transformations.
 This breakdown is defined to closely match the typical divisions within research, however, numerous hybrid approaches exist that blur these lines, these are discussed in the most relevant section or both where suitable.